 Way back in the day, when we were still just dipping our toes in this whole ‘space’ thing, NASA would actually select their astronauts from the military, from test pilots, which made sense because test pilots already knew how to react under stress and high pressure situations.
 Since then, there’s been a gradual shift towards selecting more and more civilian astronauts.

 This is because, over all, NASA cares more about your academic background–in other words, you’ve gotta be a smart cookie!

 So if you’re watching this and are dreaming of becoming an astronaut, the best thing that you can be doing right now is focusing on school.
 That’s right, study hard, form good habits, and stick to them!

 Academically, NASA requires a minimum of a Bachelor’s degree in either math, science, or engineering from an accredited college or university.
-In addition to this, they also require that you have a minimum of three years of professional experience in your field of choice.
+(Correction: NASA has changed this requirement as of March, 2020.
+A master’s degree in STEM is now required to apply) In addition to this, they also require that you have a minimum of three years of professional experience in your field of choice.